-^{}Other assets include: assets and settlements on account of income tax, hedging instruments and other assets
+\Other assets include: settlements on account of income tax, hedging instruments, deferred tax assets and other assets

-5.2.1.1.
-Loans to customers - the Bank's loan portfolio profile
+Loans to customers - Group loan portfolio profile

-Net loans to customers, which increased by PLN 2,088.2 million (13.9%) over the level noted as at the end of December 2013, constitute the primary item of the assets structure.
+Net loans to customers, which increased by PLN 960.8 million (5.8%) over the level noted as at the end of December 2013, constitute the primary item of the assets structure.
 This increase was driven by:

-- incorporation of the leasing business into the Bank's structures; - increase in the loan portfolio of large enterprises; - active sale of consumer credits to individual customers, and car loans for enterprises, thanks to an attractive offering and marketing actions undertaken, - improved quality of the loan portfolio resulting in lower provisions for impairment.
+- increase in the loan portfolio of large enterprises; - increase in the balance of factoring receivables; - active sale of consumer credits to individual customers, and car loans for enterprises, thanks to an attractive . offering and marketing actions undertaken, improved quality of the loan portfolio resulting in lower provisions for impairment.

-Owing to prudent risk management and efficient restructuring and collection of non-performing receivables, including the sale of a portion of the uncollectible receivables portfolio in May and November 2014, both the value and share of non-performing receivables in the Bank's loan portfolio have been systematically decreasing.
+Owing to prudent risk management and efficient restructuring and collection of non-performing receivables, including the sale of a portion of the uncollectible receivables portfolio in May and November 2014, both the value and share of nonperforming receivables in the Group's credit portfolio have been systematically decreasing.

-Gross loans to customers went up from PLN 16,046.7 million at the end of December 2013 (of which PLN 10,970.5 million were gross loans to Retail Banking customers and PLN 5,076.2 million gross loans to Corporate and Transaction Banking customers) to PLN 18,180.9 million (including PLN 11,820.3 million of gross loans to Retail Banking customers and PLN 6,360.7 million of gross loans to Corporate and Transaction Banking customers).
+Gross loans to customers grew from PLN 17,689.5 million as at the end of December 2013 (of which PLN 11,562.6 million were gross loans to Retail Banking customers and PLN 6,126.8 million gross loans to Corporate and Transaction Banking customers) to PLN 18,581.5 million (including PLN 11,928.4 million of gross loans to Retail Banking customers and PLN 6,653.1 million of gross loans to Corporate and Transaction Banking customers).

 Loan portfolio evolution and structure are the following: